Utsira/WorkingCopyCodeaClient/README.md

 A quick tutorial.
 We're going to use WCCC to manage its own source code, so that when updates are posted, they can easily be pulled into Codea.
 We're going to do this by cloning this repository.
 A clone is a local copy of a repository that can easily be kept in sync with the online repository.
 This can be done in just 3 steps.

-1. **Copy the URL for this repository.** Git repositories have special addresses that end in .git, but, the regular web URL for repositories on GitHub can be used as an alias for the git address, so go ahead and copy the URL in the Safari address bar (or, hitting Copy in the action menu also copies the URL)
+1. **Copy the URL for this repository.** Git repositories have special addresses that end in .git, but, the regular web URL for repositories on GitHub can be used as an alias for the git address, so go ahead and copy the URL in the Safari address bar (or, hitting Copy in the action menu of iOS Safari also copies the URL)

 2. **Clone the repository in Working Copy.** Launch Working Copy.
 If you are in a repository, press the back button until you get back to the root.
 At the top of the left-hand file browser pane, press + to add a new repository, and then press "Clone".
   ![clone dialog](https://puffinturtle.files.wordpress.com/2015/10/image7.jpeg)